vintuvishAl/convex-react-keycloak-bun-monorepo/README.md

-# Full Stack Application with Vite, React, Bun, Convex, and Keycloak
+# Full Stack Application with Vite, React, Convex, and Keycloak

 This project provides a complete full-stack application setup using:

-- **Frontend**: Vite with React and Tailwind CSS 4.0, running on Bun
+- **Frontend**: Vite with React and Tailwind CSS 4.0
 - **Backend**: Self-hosted Convex with PostgreSQL
 - **Authentication**: Keycloak OAuth 2.0